Olga de Amaral: Biography and education

-In 1955, after a year in Cranbrook, she returned to Colombia and started to make decorative textiles on commission for her architect friends.
-Meanwhile, Jim Amaral served in the U.S. Navy on a base in the Philippines.
-In 1956, Jim Amaral visited Colombia to see Olga, initially for a few weeks.
+In 1955, after a year in Cranbrook, she returned to Colombia and started to make decorative textiles on commission for architects.
+Meanwhile, Amaral served in the U.S. Navy on a base in the Philippines.
+In 1956 Amaral visited Colombia to see Olga, initially for a few weeks.
 They married in 1957 and settled in Bogotá.
-They had two children, Diego and Andrea, and started a workshop for handwoven textiles.
+They had two children and started a workshop for handwoven textiles.
 During that period, Jack Lenor Larsen visited Colombia and the Amaral's workshop.
 He expressed interest in Olga's tapestries.
-Their professional and artistic relationship became crucial in projecting her work into the international world of contemporary tapestry.
-In 1965, de Amaral founded and taught at the Textile Department at the University of Los Andes (Colombia) in Bogotá.
+In 1965 de Amaral founded and taught at the Textile Department at the University of Los Andes (Colombia) in Bogotá.

 In 1966-1967 the Amaral family lived in New York.
-There, Olga de Amaral met Eileen Vanderbilt from the World Crafts Council and became the Council's Colombian representative.
-With Larsen's collaboration, Olga de Amaral displayed her tapestries in New York City (during a 1967 solo exhibition in Larsen's New York showroom), and taught at Penland School of Crafts in North Carolina and at Haystack Mountain School of Crafts in Maine.
-After returning to Colombia, the Amarals travelled to Popayán and Tierradentro region with its must-see San Agustín.
-Later Olga visited Peru as the WCC representative.
-On a rapid visit to Ireland to participate in a WCC conference, Olga met Lucie Rie, a British ceramist who inspired her to incorporate gold into the tapestries.
-At the beginning of the seventies, the Amarals moved to Barcelona and then to Paris.
-They visited Greece, Italy, the Netherlands, Belgium, Switzerland, Sweden, and England.
-They made contacts with the centres of European art.
-They lived for a time in Europe, then returned to Bogotá, visited different areas of Colombia, and then went back to France, amid exhibits, work, and new friendships.
-Another important journey for the artist was her travel to Japan.
+There she met Eileen Vanderbilt from the World Crafts Council and became the Council's Colombian representative.